Luis Arraez Player Props: Marlins vs. Rockies

 Luis Arraez At The Plate

-- Arraez has an OPS of .888, fueled by an OBP of .425 to go with a slugging percentage of .463.
-All three of those stats are tops among Miami hitters this season.
+- Arraez leads Miami with an OBP of .423, plus a team-best slugging percentage of .460.

-- Among the qualified hitters in MLB action, his batting average ranks first, his on-base percentage ranks first, and he is 47th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks first, his on-base percentage ranks first, and he is 49th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.